merliseclyde/BAS/cran-comments.md

 # Submission to address Error in CRAN checks for M1mac

-output does not produce NA's on M1Mac so warning should not be triggered and test updated
+unit tests failed under M1mac, as output does not produce NA's as expected under other platforms.
+Further testing indicates warning should not be triggered and unit test has been updated.

 ## Test environments